openfab-lab/arduino-labyrinth-makerfair2023/README.md

 UP button faulty, very strange, kind of 1-10kohms pull-down (between center and NO), I've put a strong external pull-up of 180 ohms.

-Added extra pull-up rail on the other buttons, with 820 ohms.
+Added extra pull-up rail on the other buttons just in case, with 820 ohms.

 No pull-up on the start input so far (D8)